Jacquart08/The_Ultimate_Overlay/README.md

 - **Ctrl Key:**
   - Hold Ctrl to show shortcuts for the focused app.
   - Release Ctrl to show basic knowledge for the detected programming language (by file extension or app name).
-- **AI Completions:**
+- **AI Explanations:**
   - Toggle AI features using the AI button in the top-right corner
+  - Select any text in your editor to get an AI-powered explanation
-  - Completions will appear at the top of the overlay when available
+  - The explanation will appear at the top of the overlay
-  - Click the copy button to copy the completion to clipboard
+  - Click the copy button to copy the explanation to clipboard
 - **Focus:**
   - The overlay will not update with app/language info while locked on the home page.
 - **Context Bar:**